-In most countries for which data were available, fewer than 50% of schools had toilets that were accessible for students with limited mobility.29 i.e. they had an unimproved facility or no facility at all.
+In most countries for which data were available, fewer than 50% of schools had toilets that were accessible for students with limited mobility.

 19% of schools had no drinking-water service, i.e. an improved source with water was unavailable at the time of the survey.